Plumo24/librarymanagement/README.md

 # Library Information Managment System

 This Library Information Management System is designed to manage library resources efficiently.
-It provides functionality for adding, removing, and updating information about books, members (user), and transactions (borrowing and returning of books).
+It provides functionality for adding, removing, and updating information about books, users, and activities such as borrowing and returning of books.

 ## Modules and Interfaces